lemire/counters/README.md

 - `max_repeat`: safety cap on the outer loop.
 Raised if you expect long runs or want more samples; keep reasonable to avoid runaway loops.

-Very short functions (requiring fewer than 1 mus) are still benchmarked, but they are repeatedly called (up to 10000 times).
+Very short functions (requiring less than 10 mu) are still benchmarked, but they are repeatedly called (up to 10000 times).
 Timings are then divided by the number of repetitions.

 Examples: